vihmavari/ai_solver/README.md

 To run https://github.com/tjwei/2048-NN/blob/master/my2048-rl-theano-n-tuple-Copy7.ipynb you need selenium firefox lasagne and cudnn

 It is likely to reach 2048 tiles in less than 100 games of learning (sometimes less than 50 games).

-Modified the learning rate of adam to 0.0001, it should reach 2048 in more than 60% of games.

-In my experiment, after 15K training games, it achieves an average 1600+ steps and 30000+ score.

-it can consistently reach 2048 in 75%+ of games, with a peak success rate 85%+.

 Following plots are the average steps and average score during the training(for every 100 training games).